Quick Answer

 Package the material by reviewer:

 Attach a lightweight proof set.
 Include the current policy link or PDF, the last review date, and a one-page visibility snapshot covering tools, access, data processed, and oversight ownership.
-For any statement beyond what you can verify now, keep this placeholder: [Legal review required before stating regulatory status, contractual commitment, or jurisdiction-specific compliance claim.]
+Do not publish statements about regulatory status, contractual commitments, or jurisdiction-specific compliance claims until qualified counsel verifies them against current official sources.

 A privacy dashboard helps only when it reflects how requests and controls are actually handled.
 Keep the scope aligned with real operations: clear intake paths, clear ownership, and accurate labeling of what is self-service versus manual.